kaankutluturk/verdant/README.md

-# 🌱 EcoAI - The Ultimate Local AI Assistant
+# ✨ Lumina - The Ultimate Local AI Assistant

 > **🚀 The ONLY privacy-first AI that runs entirely on your laptop.
 No cloud, no subscriptions, no data mining.
 100% offline after setup.**